smplrspace/docs/docs/api-reference/space/data-layers.md

 - `anchor` - _optional_ - defines if the position provided for each data element corresponds to the bottom, center or top of the sphere. _Default value: center._
 - `color` - _optional_ - defines the color of the sphere to render.
 It can be defined as a hexadecimal string like "#3a3c3c" for all elements or per element with a function that takes each element as argument and returns the hexadecimal color string for that element. _Default value: "#2393d4"_
 - `alpha` - _optional_ - defines the transparency of the spheres for the whole layer.
 Element specific alpha value is not supported.
 The value should be between 0 (invisible) and 1 (opaque). _Default value: 1_
+- `onDrag, onDrop` - _optional_ - providing either or both handlers will make data elements of the layer draggable.
+Each handler takes the dragged data element as argument. `onDrop` also receives the new position of the element so it can be updated in your app state and database.
+It is recommended to update the data layer upon receiving the `onDrop` event.

 The [temperature sensors](/examples/temperature-sensors) example provides a simple implementation of a point data layer.